codegoalie/blog/content/post/2013-03-16-superbowl-commercial-bingo-card-generator.markdown

 ---
-layout: post
-title: "SuperBowl Commercial Bingo Card Generator"
-date: 2012-02-05
-comments: true
 categories:
 - My Stuff
 - Ruby
+comments: true
+date: 2012-02-05
+layout: post
+title: SuperBowl Commercial Bingo Card Generator
 ---

 Everybody loves the SuperBowl commercials!
 Last year, I hacked up a script to randomly generate items to create your own bingo cards.
 This year, I improved the script to actually generate the cards as a PDF file based on an excel sheet of bingo items.